ni5arga/Modmail-To-Discord-Slack/README.md

  10. isInternalModmail (mod-only) - Tells if the modmail conversation is mod-only.

 ## Contributions
-Feel free to contribute & improve this project, pull requests & issues are always welcome.
+Feel free to contribute and improve this project.
+Pull requests and issues are always welcome.

 ## License
 This source code is licensed under [GNU General Public License v3.0](https://github.com/ni5arga/Modmail-To-Discord-Slack/blob/main/LICENSE).